canndrew/pest/README.md

 ## Special thanks

-A special round of applause goes to prof. Marius Minea for his guidance and all pest contributors, some of which being none other than my friends.
+A special round of applause goes to prof. Marius Minea for his guidance and all fuel_pest contributors, some of which being none other than my friends.